wh1tew0lf/signId/README.md

-# signId
+# SignID

-simple proof of concept signId example for SignInCloud.com (SIC :D)
+This is a simple proof-of-concept SignID example for  any site, but now for SignInCloud.com.